bimal-tech/bimal-tech/readme.md

 - 🔭 I’m currently working at **H.T Solutions.**

-- 🌱 I’m currently learning **Domain Driven Design and Clean Code with Flutter.**
+- 🌱 I’m currently learning **Efficient development using Laravel Framework.**

 - 👯 I’m looking to collaborate on **any new project ideas.**